MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/quickstart.md

 3. Click the Dynamics 365 environment that contains the customer service data that you want to use.

-   AI for Customer Service Insights configures the workspace to use the environment you selected and displays the environment's customer service data in the KPI Summary dashboard.
+   Customer Service Insights configures the workspace to use the environment you selected and displays the environment's customer service data in the KPI Summary dashboard.

    > [!div class="mx-imgBorder"]
    > ![KPI Summary dashboard](media/ai-csi-qs-kpi.png)

-You can gain a variety of insights from the AI for Customer Service Insights dashboards.
+You can gain a variety of insights from the Customer Service Insights dashboards.
 For example, AI Insights charts help you identify support cases that have the most impact on your system.

-If you want to explore working with the dashboards using sample data before connecting to live data, use the AI for Customer Service Insights built-in demo workspace.
+If you want to explore working with the dashboards using sample data before connecting to live data, use the Customer Service Insights built-in demo workspace.
 To open the demo workspace, select **demo workspace** on the **Connect your data** screen.

 > [!div class="mx-imgBorder"]
 > ![Demo workspace](media/ai-csi-qs-demo-workspace.png)

-For more information about how to use the dashboards and sample data, see [Work with AI for Customer Service Insights dashboards](use-dashboard-sample-data.md).
+For more information about how to use the dashboards and sample data, see [Work with Customer Service Insights dashboards](use-dashboard-sample-data.md).

-For more information and examples of how to use the AI for Customer Service Insights dashboards to help you identify areas for improvement, see [Identify areas for improvement in your customer service system](improve-system.md).
+For more information and examples of how to use the Customer Service Insights dashboards to help you identify areas for improvement, see [Identify areas for improvement in your customer service system](improve-system.md).

-For details on the AI for Customer Service Insights dashboards, see the following topics:
+For details on the Customer Service Insights dashboards, see the following topics:

 * [KPI summary dashboard](dashboard-kpi-summary.md)
 * [New cases dashboard](dashboard-incoming-cases.md)